 We have the public (about 200 – 300 people) arriving about sunset or somewhat later.
 By about 11 to 11:30, most of them will have left, and we will have the rest of the night to ourselves.

 For all these reasons, this is not suitable for a family camping trip.

 We may take a maximum of 30 people, with priority given to SJAA members.
 We are expected to have at least one public telescope for every two people.
-If you can tolerate the conditions outlined, write to Jim Van Nuland with the number of people and telescopes.
-If you would rather arrange your own housing, let Jim know that too, and how many telescopes you’ll set up for the star party.
+If you can tolerate the conditions outlined, write to Ken Miura with the number of people and telescopes.
+If you would rather arrange your own housing, let Ken know that too, and how many telescopes you’ll set up for the star party.

-The luck of the date raffle gave us a moony weekend this year.
-The moon will be approaching full, so we’ll have to concentrate on bright objects to show the park visitors.
+The luck of the date raffle gave us a 3rd quarter moon weekend this year.
+The Moon will be 23 days old (waning crescent) and rise after midnight on Friday, so we’ll have dark sky for the park visitors.